aruizca/aruizca-resume/memory-bank/milestone3-planning.md

    - Role description
    - Requirements / responsibilities
 3. **Combine** job offer data with:
-   - User profile (parsed from LinkedIn export)
+   - JSON resume data
-   - User's strengths inferred from LinkedIn profile
+   - User's strengths inferred from resume
 4. **Prompt engineering** with Langchain:
    - Design a prompt template that merges these elements
    - Ask OpenAI for a personalized, professional cover letter
 5. **Output**:
-   - Plaintext `.md` or `.txt` file with the generated cover letter
+   - Markdown file with the generated cover letter
-   - PDF version (optional, if resume PDF pipeline can be reused)

 ## 🏗️ **Architecture Design**